zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab1.md

 description: "This Hands-On Guide walks you through the process of enabling and using SAST and secret detection in your projects"
 ---

+> Estimated time to complete: 15 to 20 minutes

 ### Task A. Create a Project

 For this section of the course, we will use a template with prepopulated code to allow us to test out our security scanners.